Arshpreet0991/videoTube/notes/10_user_login_sessions.md

 2.  find user in DB
 3.  check user's password
 4.  generate access and refresh toke
-5.  send the tokens in cookies
+5.  send the tokens using cookies, inside a response
-6.  send back the response.
+6.  set up log out

 ### Step 0: create a function for user login in user controller